AlexandruIstrate/ProBase/README.md

 - .NET Framework 4.8 or .NET Core 3.1

 ## Releases
-ProBase can be downloaded from Visual Studio, through the NuGet Package Manager
+ProBase can be downloaded from Visual Studio, through the NuGet Package Manager.

 ## Disclaimer
 - The main image is made using [WordArt.com](https://wordart.com)